Thursday, June 30, 2011

 Let me now mention the second part of my experiment.
 A couple of weeks after I had given the quiz to these retirees, I gave the very same quiz to a group of 20 high school students who were nearing completion of an American History course.
 Most of them were getting ready to graduate.
 Would you like to know how they fared on the same quiz?
 Well, they didn’t score as high as the older people did.
 Not even close.
 Their average was less than 30%!
 And that's with at least two of the answers having been included in class presentations just previous to the quiz!
 Oh, one more thing; these senior high students who fared so poorly on the quiz compared to the elders were enrolled...in a Christian high school.

 This discrepancy should be viewed as an alarm clock for us all - an alarm to awaken us to the crying need for higher quality education for our youth, including American history and culture.
 And, trust me, being able to play complex video games, text messaging your buddies, and knowing all of the contestants on American Idol does not qualify as cultural attainment.

 So, let’s start shaking things up in order to better educate and inspire our youth.
 Older Christians should put a higher priority in their own lives on Bible study, reading, listening, conversing, and writing.
 That way the elders are not only examples to the young; they're making sure that their own minds are being richly furnished so that they'll have something worthwhile to pass on.
 The older believer must help the younger appreciate the critical importance of investing time and effort in learning.
 These are practical, necessary and thoroughly biblical lessons.

 So old folks, take the time and effort and patience to tell your stories to those following behind you.
 And young folks, take the time, effort and patience to hear what they have to say.
-You may just find them more interesting and relevant...and smarter...than you think.
+You just might find them more interesting and relevant and smarter than you think.

 Oh, by the way, need the answers to the quiz?